iLynette/sheCodes-capstone/README.md

 # Project Name

-> Description the project.
+> This project is on a women's conference.

 ## Built With

+- HTML
-- Major languages
+- CSS
-- Frameworks
+- Javascript
-- Technologies used
+- VScode

 ## Live Demo (if available)